March in Amsterdam

 March events in Amsterdam

 Stille Omgang (Silent Procession) – Each March the Catholic Church organizes this event commemorating the ‘Miracle of Amsterdam’ that took place in 1345.
 It has to do with a dying man who lived on after last rites were administered, and it’s one of the biggest Catholic events in the country.
 The procession starts in the Spui area and heads along Kalverstraat to the Centraal Station area, and then back to Spui on Warmeostraat.
-The 2008 date is March 8, but it’s usually later when Easter doesn’t fall in the month.
+The 2010 date is March 20 and more information can be found on the Stille Omgang website.

 March weather in Amsterdam